14 May What are Hooded Upper Eyelids? – Causes & Options

 Understanding the Causes and Treatment for Hooded Eyelids

-Take our quiz, and find out if you are you ready for surgery?
+Take our quiz, and find out if you are ready for surgery?

 Perth Specialist Plastic Surgeon Dr Guy Watts provides a comprehensive approach to addressing hooded eyes, helping patients achieve a more refreshed appearance.
 Through personalised consultations, he carefully assesses each patient’s unique needs and concerns before recommending the most suitable treatment option, whether it be non-surgical interventions or surgical procedures such as blepharoplasty.
-By utilising advanced techniques and prioritising patient safety, Dr Guy Watts ensures optimal results that enhance his patients’ natural beauty while respecting their individual aesthetic goals.

 Causes of Hooded Upper Eyelids

 Understanding the anatomy of the eye is essential to know what causes hooded upper eyelids.
 The eyelids are composed of thin skin and a layer of muscle that lifts and lowers the eyelid.
-The skin on our eyelids is the thinnest on our body and is prone to sagging due to ageing, sun damage, and other factors.
-Hooded upper eyelids occur when the skin on the upper eyelid droops, making the eyelid appear smaller and less defined.
+The skin on our eyelids is the thinnest on our body and is prone to laxity due to ageing, sun damage, and other factors.
+Hooded upper eyelids occur when the skin on the upper eyelid hangs, making the eyelid appear smaller and less defined.
 There are several factors that can contribute to hooded upper eyelids, including the following:

 Ageing